ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/stunting/index.rst

   Note that the z-score ranges from -7 to +7.
 If we limit ourselves to Z-scores between -4 and +4, we will be excluding a lot of kids.

-  In the paper that Ryan (GBD modeller for CGF and LWBSG) is working on right now, he presents the first results ever for "extreme" stunting which we define as kids with stunting Z scores below -4.
+  In the paper that Ryan Fitzgeral (GBD 2020 modeller for CGF and LWBSG) is working on right now, he presents the first results ever for "extreme" stunting which we define as kids with stunting Z scores below -4.
 For Ethiopia, that's about 7% of kids.
 So it's non-trivial!